gallenmu/pos-artifacts/README.md

 ## Content

-The experiment and its results are containd in the following folders.
+The experiment and its results are contained in the following folders.
-To fully document the actual experiments all artifacts listed below must be released.
+To fully document the actual experiments, all artifacts listed below must be released.

 * `./experiment`: Experiment scripts to be executed on the pos management host
 * `./results`: Measurement results of the executed experiment